DCMaki90/DotNetCoreShowcase/README.md

 # DotNetCoreShowcase
-A simple DotNetCore application to
+A simple DotNetCore application to practice DotNetCore code practices and standards.